 - Overnight in a guesthouse or hotel in Zugdidi

-Day 7: Ushguli – Tbilisi / Departure, Extra Night or Onward Travel
+Day 7: Zugdidi – Tbilisi / Departure, Extra Night or Onward Travel

 Zugdidi is the capital of the Samegrelo region and a busy town.
-Before departing to Tbilisi you will visit Dadiani Palace (an aristocrat family residence) which hosts multiple exhibitions including natural cultural heritage of Georgia, manuscripts from 13th -14th centuries, miniatures, memorial relics of Dadiani dynasty, etc.
+Before departing to Tbilisi you can visit Dadiani Palace (an aristocrat family residence) which hosts multiple exhibitions including the natural cultural heritage of Georgia, manuscripts from 13th -14th centuries, miniatures, memorial relics of Dadiani dynasty, etc.

 - It is possible to split the transfer and stay in Kutaisi on the way to Tbilisi, where you could visit Prometheus cave and Bagrati Cathedral in Kutaisi.
 Optional extra nights in Kutaisi and/or Tbilisi bookable on request.